 Fundamentally I’m a geek and there’s a reason geek cafés exist.
 Rarely do people think, “I know, I’ll invite that computer programmer to my party, they’re always good value at social events.”

 I’m kind of lucky though, I grew up with the arts as much as science: I’ve learnt the protocols, I’ve learnt to read the room.
-It’s not 100% natural, but people are often surprised to find I’m quite so technical.
+It’s not natural for me, but people are often surprised to find I’m quite so technical.

 Doing the Right Thing